Running in production

 Rate-limiting and authentication are another key aspects to help protect against DOS attacks.
 Validators are supposed to use external tools like NGINX (opens new window) or traefik (opens new window) to achieve the same things.

 # Debugging Tendermint

 If you ever have to debug Tendermint, the first thing you should probably do is check out the logs.
-See Logging, where we explain what certain log statements mean.
+See How to read logs, where we explain what certain log statements mean.